 (Quote from participant)

 HEADSUP provides a taster programme of physical activities that can be done as an individual or as part of a group.
 This element of our programme recognises the strong correlation between good physical and mental health.
 It is well researched that even 30 minutes exercise per day can have a massive benefit to overall health and heart health.
 As each participant may have various physical abilities, each physical activity piece goes at a pace that supports everyone.
 These sessions are aimed at increasing men's fitness levels, improving mood and enhancing a sense of wellbeing.
 They also aim to improve the team spirit and connectedness to others in the group.
-Often each area works together with their local Sports partnership and develop a specific programme to meet the physical needs of the participants in each group.
-Recently, some men have taken part in ‘couch to 3k’ programme that encourages men to get active whether that is walking or jogging or both.
-Chair yoga has become quite popular and releases a lot of tension from a person's body through simple movements.
-Participants have also taken part in 5-a-side football and kick-boxing classes.
+Often each area works together with their local sports partnership and develop a specific programme to meet the physical needs of the participants in each group.
+In the past the programme has incorporated ‘couch to 3k’ programme, chair yoga, 5-aside football and kick-boxing classes.

 “This has given me a framework of services in which I can explore moves that I may wish to make, and I am grateful for that because I was ignorant of most of those services”